 When you go through the medical process, the insurer has more, quality data to assess your health and risk profile.
-This is one area that shows a large difference between life insurance and mortgage life insurance.
+This is one area that shows a large difference between life insurance and mortgage insurance.

 With life insurance, you are paying a price that is more in line with your health or life situation.
-Whether the policy includes medical or non-medical options, the questions that are being asked to assess your coverage will result in a price that is more in line with you as an individual.
+Whether the life insurance policy includes medical or non-medical options, the questions that are being asked to assess your coverage will result in a price that is more in line with you as an individual.

-With mortgage life insurance, assumptions are being made by the bank or lending institution that group you, the individual, into a group classification, and your coverage is priced accordingly.
+With mortgage insurance, assumptions are being made by the bank or lending institution that group you, the individual, into a group classification, and your coverage is priced accordingly.

 To show you a quick comparison, here are a few insurance prices we compared:

 Mortgage life insurance compared to Term life insurance rates

 The value of a mortgage life policy changes overtime